Court rejects Donald Trump's efforts to keep records from 1/6 panel

 It adds, "Both Branches agree that there is a unique legislative need for these documents and that they are directly relevant to the Committee's inquiry into an attack on the Legislative Branch and its constitutional role in the peaceful transfer of power.

+Regardless of today's decision by the appeals court, this case was always destined for the Supreme Court," Liz Harrington said.
+"President Trump's duty to defend the Constitution and the Office of the Presidency continues, and he will keep fighting for every American and every future Administration.

-The privilege being asserted is not a personal privilege belonging to former President Trump; he stewards it for the benefit of the Republic, the court wrote.
+In its ruling, the court said the executive privilege being asserted by Trump is not a personal privilege but instead one that he stewards for the benefit of the Republic.

 The interests the privilege protects are those of the Presidency itself, not former President Trump individually.
-And the President has determined that immediate disclosure will promote, not injure, the national interest, and that delay here is itself injurious.
+And the President has determined that immediate disclosure will promote, not injure, the national interest, and that delay here is itself injurious, the opinion states.

-The court also praised Biden's calibrated judgement in working with Congress and the Archives to weigh privilege concerns, saying it bears no resemblance to the broad and limitless waiver' of executive privilege former President Trump decries."

 Biden had the committee defer its requests for some of the early documents that might have posed privilege claims, and officials expect more documents in subsequent tranches will be subject to the same outcome.

-The House committee and Trump representatives did not immediately respond to requests for comment Thursday.
+The court praised Biden's calibrated judgement in working with Congress and the Archives to weigh privilege concerns, saying it bears no resemblance to the broad and limitless waiver' of executive privilege former President Trump decries.

-White House spokesman Mike Gwin said in response to Tuesday's ruling, As President Biden determined, the constitutional protections of executive privilege should not be used to shield information that reflects a clear and apparent effort to subvert the Constitution itself.
+White House spokesman Mike Gwin said, As President Biden determined, the constitutional protections of executive privilege should not be used to shield information that reflects a clear and apparent effort to subvert the Constitution itself.

-At issue, the court said, is not that Trump has no say in the matter but his failure to show that withholding the documents should supersede Biden's considered and weighty judgment that Congress is entitled to them.
+At issue, the court said, is not that Trump has no say in the matter but rather his failure to show that withholding the documents should supersede Biden's considered and weighty judgment that Congress is entitled to the records.

 The National Archives has said that the records Trump wants to block include presidential diaries, visitor logs, speech drafts, handwritten notes concerning the events of January 6 from the files of former chief of staff Mark Meadows, and a draft Executive Order on the topic of election integrity.